-Certain participants can transfer their accumulated interest in the Plan to and from other plans covered by the Mandatory Portability Agreement (MPA), as their employment status changes.
+Certain participants can transfer their accumulated interest in the Plan to other plans covered by the Mandatory Portability Agreement (MPA), as their employment status changes.
 The MPA was established in response to federal legislation mandating the continued portability of certain benefits among former Bell companies subsequent to the court ordered divestiture of the former Bell system as of January 1, 1984.

-Effective December 1, 2011, assets and liabilities for certain identified beneficiaries were transferred from the Lucent Technologies Inc. Pension Plan to the Plan.
+Effective December 1, 2011, assets and liabilities for certain identified beneficiaries were transferred from the LTPP to the ALRIP.